retroriff/misery.ai/client/src/prompt/welcome-to-the-machine.md

 ## Legato

 Legato instruments can be played as any other instrument, but they can also hold a note with an infinite sustain, which is great to create drones.
-The hold mode has a specific syntax:
+The hold mode has a specific syntax.
+Please use `hold` when a legato is instrument is requested:

 1. It requires a `.hold` method.
 2. Duration should not be provided.